What happens to a pension when someone dies?

 Plan Value

-One of your core duties will be to assess whether the member has built up pension benefits during their lifetime that exceed the tax efficient Lifetime Allowance of £1,073,100.
+If the deceased died before their 75th birthday, one of your core duties will be to assess whether the member has built up pension benefits during their lifetime that exceed the Lump Sum and Death Benefit Allowance of £1,073,100 and what tax free lump sums the member received from their pensions during their lifetime.

 In some circumstances there may be an income tax charge payable if this limit has been exceeded and benefits are paid out as a lump sum following death.